 function don't belong to the current call stack.

 Asynchronous functions always deal with the external environment (operating system).
-This means that any asynchronous function could potentially end with an error.
-It doesn't matter whether it returns some data or not, an error can always occur.
-This is the reason why all asynchronous functions take err as the first parameter and, accordingly, you have to check for it manually.
-If we get a null
+In other words, any asynchronous function could potentially end with an error.
+It doesn't matter whether it returns some data or not; an error can always occur.

 fs.readFile('./directory', 'utf-8', (err, data) => {

-// any file reading errors: access, no file, directory instead of file
+// Any file reading errors: access, no file, directory instead of file

-// null can implicitly be reduced to false, so this check is sufficient,
+// Null can implicitly be reduced to false, so this check is sufficient,

-// any other answer is treated as true
+// Any other answer is treated as true

 if (err) {